osmarks/website/blog/ml-workstation.md

 [^2]: High-performance compute hardware is still not cheap in an absolute sense, and for infrequent loads you are likely better off with [cloud services](https://vast.ai/).

-[^3]: I'm told it works fine on their latest datacentre cards.
+[^3]: I'm told it works ~~fine~~ slightly better on their latest datacentre cards.
 You are not getting those.
 You aren't even renting those, for some reason.

 [^4]: Intel's is arguably better on consumer hardware than datacentre, as their datacentre hardware doesn't work.